-There are three types of medications used for treating opioid dependence: agonists, partial agonists and antagonists.
+There are three types of medications used for treating opioid dependence – agonists, partial agonists and antagonists.
 Generally, these FDA-approved pharmacological treatments relieve withdrawal symptoms and help to prevent relapse in opioid-dependent people.

 Antagonists block brain receptors.
-If a person taking an antagonist were to relapse, the would not be able to get “high” due to the blocking action of the medication.
+If a person taking an antagonist were to relapse, they would not be able to get “high” due to the blocking action of the medication.
 Consequently, substance use loses its appeal.

 Naltrexone is an antagonist that binds to brain receptors even when other opioids are present.
 The medicine’s binding action prevents the receptors from being activated.
 Since illicit drug use can’t “turn on” the receptors, naltrexone takes away the feeling of getting high when substances are used.

-Is MAT Effective?
+Is MAT effective?